-The fact sheet is a summary paper so it doesn't gather all available data collected by EOSE about the European sport labour market.
+The fact sheet is a summary paper so it doesn't gather all available data collected by EOSE about the National sport labour market.

-We invite you to visit EOSE website (www.eose.org) if you are willing to consult more detailed information about the sport labour market at both the European and national level.
-National fact sheets have been developed for each of the 27 EU Member States as well as for the United Kingdom.
+We invite you to visit EOSE website (www.eose.org) if you are willing to consult more detailed information about the sport labour market at both the National and national level.
+National fact sheets have been developed for each of the 27 EU Member States as well as for the United Kingdom and you can also find a National Research Report gathering all main statistics and providing an analysis of the current situation.